mikaelvesavuori/figmagic/README.md

 - Stepping into your project directory (where you want Figmagic to run), and add or replace **FIGMA_URL** and **FIGMA_TOKEN** in a `.env` file with your own file ID (i.e. similar to `821094451476848226`) or full Figma URL (i.e. similar to `https://www.figma.com/file/821094451476848226/Figmagic-%E2%80%94-Design-System-template-4.0`) and API token key.
 - Passing in API token and URL through the CLI, like this `figmagic --token {TOKEN} --url {URL}` (substitute curly braces for your actual values)
-- Setting them in `.figmagicrc` under `token` and `url`.
+- Setting them in `figmagic.json`/`.figmagicrc` under `token` and `url`.
 This is discouraged since you will display these values in clear text and you probably don't want that.

 Then: